EN

 Marketing, negotiations, client search

-The registration of an LLC with foreign capital participation is the primary method for starting a business in Russia.
-Such an LLC has the status of a Russian legal entity and is subject to all Russian legal requirements.
+The registration of an LLC with foreign capital participation is the primary method used to register a company in Russia and start business operations.
+Such an LLC has the status of a Russian legal entity and is subject to all Russian corporate, tax, and regulatory requirements.

 Founders